 Add a new output using the DOI or a copy of the full text - both of these options will automatically fill the relevant fields for you.

-Don't worry if you don't have either of these - use the 'Add Other Outputs' option to manually enter the details.
+Don't worry if you don't have either of these - use the 'Add Outputs Manually' option to enter the details.

 Generally, publishers don't allow the deposit of the published version of your article.
 It is permissible to deposit the author accepted manuscript (also known as the post-print).
 Many publishers require an embargo period before this version can meet the open access element of REF rules.
 As long as the period is no longer than 12 months for REF Panels A and B, and 24 months for Panels C and D, you will still be REF compliant.

 The Repository team checks the publisher copyright permissions before making the record 'Discoverable'.

 Once you are finished don't forget to hit the green 'Deposit' button.